VachaLab/gorder-manual/src/multithreading.md

 In the example above, the analysis will be performed using 4 threads.

-> `gorder` guarantees binary identical output, regardless of the number of threads used.
+> `gorder` guarantees binary-identical results on the same system and build environment, independent of the number of threads used.